dmbarbour/wikilon/docs/AboutAO.md

 A trivial example dictionary:

-        @swap rwrwzwlwl
+        @swap []ba
-        @swapd rw {%swap} wl
+        @swapd [{%swap}]a
-        @swapd.doc "x y z -- y x z
+        @swapd.doc "[C][B][A] -- [B][C][A]
          swap just under the top stack element assuming typical (stack*ext) environment
-        ~l
+        ~

 This is format suitable for simple text files and streams.
 Each word definition starts at `@` at the beginning of a line, followed by the word, followed by SP or LF, then the definition in ABC.
-This is unambiguous: ABC never includes `@` at the beginning of a line.
+This is unambiguous: valid ABC never includes `@` at the beginning of a line.
 A lot of words will use just one line within the file.

-To simplify generation and use of such files, there is no constraint on ordering of words.
-If a word is defined more than once, the final definition of that word is favored.
+There is no constraint on ordering of words.
+If a word is defined more than once, the final definition is used.

 It is thus feasible to represent not just a current dictionary, but also its update history, or an append-only update stream for a reactive system.
 Anything prior to the first `@` definition is ignored.

 Use file suffix **.ao**, or `text/vnd.org.awelon.aodict` in context of an HTTP transfer.

-*Note:* To explicitly represent that a word is undefined, define that word to itself.
-E.g. `@swap {%swap}`.
-Cyclic definitions are never valid with AO.
-However, this should only be necessary for update streams or histories.

 ## Programmable Views